vfarcic/vfarcic.github.io/devops23/svc-demo.md

 ---

-* EKS created a new ELB so the IP changed
+* EKS or GKE created a new ELB so the IP changed
 * The Service in minikube exposed a new random port
-* The port of the Service in EKS is the same as the target port
+* The port of the Service in EKS or GKE is the same as the target port

 ## Communication Through Services